-As South Iceland becomes more and more crowded people start to notice other regions.
+As South Iceland becomes more and more crowded, people start to notice other regions.
 Places like East Iceland are in fact worth the visit.
-East Iceland really is a place you appreciate more and more the longer you stay.
+East Iceland is a place you appreciate more and more the longer you stay.

 Here is a list of top 10 activities you can do to make the most of your stay in East Iceland.

-When traveling around Iceland there are many places that you are constantly told you have to visit.
-But if you look closely you will find countless hidden gems all across the country.
-Some of those may be inaccessible by small cars or difficult to find without expert guidance.
+Super Jeep tours When traveling around Iceland, there are many places that you are always told you have to visit.
+But if you look closely, you will find countless hidden gems all across the country.
+Some of those may be inaccessible by small cars or challenging to find without expert guidance.
 To go on a Super Jeep tours is a way to enjoy those places in a small group and adding in an extra feel of adventure.

-A great place for a relaxing walk surrounded by Iceland’s largest forest.
-As most may know Iceland is not known for dense forests and large trees.
-But in Hallormsstaður there is a charming forest due to decades of reforestation and dedicated work.
+Hallormsstaður forest An excellent place for a relaxing walk surrounded by Iceland’s largest forest.
+As most may know, Iceland is not known for dense forests and towering trees.
+But in Hallormsstaður there is a beautiful forest due to decades of reforestation and dedicated work.
 The forest consists mainly of pines and birch.
-But it also includes a botanical collection along a walking path were there are samples of a variety of trees.
+But it also includes a botanical collection along the walking path where there are samples of a variety of trees.

-Lately Djúpivogur has become the center of a slow living movement and received a recognition into the Cittaslow movement.
-In the town there are several places to visit such as the large egg replicas by the docks and the old café/museum in Langabúð.
-But the true charm is in the slow living atmosphere in the town and the beautiful harbour area.
+Slow living in Djúpivogur Lately, Djúpivogurhas become the center of a Slow living movement and received a recognition into the Cittaslow movement.
+In the town, there are several places to visit such as the giant egg replicas by the docks and the old café/museum in Langabúð.
+But the real charm is in the Slow living atmosphere in the town and the beautiful harbor area.